Vampire Fetish

 Clinical lineage

 Early sexology engaged the blood theme rather than the persona.
 The Austrian forensic psychiatrist Richard von Krafft-Ebing, whose Psychopathia Sexualis (first edition 1886) catalogued the paraphilias of his era, documented blood-drinking and blood-linked arousal in his case literature.
 A 1964 psychoanalytic case study is often cited as the first modern clinical presentation.
-The popular label Renfield's syndrome (after the blood-craving character in Dracula) is frequently treated as a diagnosis but is not one: the psychologist Richard Noll coined it in the 1980s as a deliberate satire of psychobabble, only to see it adopted in earnest by popular culture: a trajectory he revisited in a 2013 lecture.
+The popular label Renfield's syndrome (after the blood-craving character in Dracula) is frequently treated as a diagnosis but is not one.
+The psychologist Richard Noll introduced it in his 1992 book Vampires, Werewolves, and Demons as a deliberate parody of 1980s "checklist" psychiatric diagnosis, then watched popular culture adopt it in earnest, a trajectory he later described as an accident of his own satire.
 Neither clinical vampirism nor Renfield's syndrome has ever appeared as a valid diagnosis in the DSM, and neither the costume-and-persona fetish nor the informal syndrome is recognised in the DSM-5-TR or ICD-11; documented cases are instead classified under conventional categories such as schizophrenia or paraphilia.

 Cultural & subcultural evolution